Mission & Vision

 - American Indian or Alaska Native

-VFC will begin to ship flu vaccines to VFC enrolled providers beginning the week of August 12.
+VFC began shipping flu vaccines to VFC enrolled providers the week of August 11.
 Please ensure you have adequate storage space that maintains appropriate temperatures to store these vaccines upon their arrival.
 Providers who submitted their pre-books prior to the specified deadline will receive their vaccines as CDC allocations arrive.
 Wait Listed providers will receive vaccines upon fulfillment of pre-booked providers request and sufficient CDC allocation.
-Links to the 2013-2014 flu Vaccine Information Statements can be found below.
+Links to the 20143-2015 flu Vaccine Information Statements can be found below.

-The 2012-2013 Influenza Pre-Book deadline was March 30.
-Fulfillment of wait listed requests will begin once 100% fulfillment of pre-booked requests (those submitted prior to the deadline) has occurred or sufficient supply to fulfill 100% of pre-booked request has been secured and allocated by CDC.
 Wait listed providers should expect to begin receiving flu vaccines late September - early October.
 You may contact VFC to be added to the Flu Wait List by calling (404) 657-5013.
 For the most updated information regarding whom to vaccinate, when to vaccinate, and the dosing schedule, please go to the CDC's website dedicated to Seasonal Influenza at http://www.cdc.gov/flu/.
-Live Intranasal Influenza VIS - http://www.cdc.gov/vaccines/hcp/vis/vis-statements/flulive.html (7/26/2013) Inactivated Influenza VIA - http://www.cdc.gov/vaccines/hcp/vis/vis-statements/flu.html (7/26/2013).
+Live Intranasal Influenza VIS - http://www.cdc.gov/vaccines/hcp/vis/vis-statements/flulive.html (8/19/2014) Inactivated Influenza VIA - http://www.cdc.gov/vaccines/hcp/vis/vis-statements/flu.html (8/19/2014).

 - Refrigerator/Freezer Temperature Logs